EXPERT PROMPTING MASTERCLASS

 - Conflicting requirements

-- Model lost track of requirements mid-generation
+- Model lost track mid-generation

 The Fix